Family Help & Wellness

 Family Help & Wellness is a provider of private pay behavioral health programs for youth and young adults ages 5–28.
 Their programs include Wilderness Therapy programs, assessment centers, therapeutic boarding schools, residential treatment centers, and transitional living in total, they operated 9 programs in 2024.
+At least two of these (Trails Carolina and Asheville Academy) have since been shut down following the deaths of youth in their programs.

 Background

 Family Help & Wellness was established in 2008. their headquarters is located in Salem, Oregon.

 Elevations is partnered with several troubled teen programs.
 It provides management, financial, and marketing support to Elevations’ ownership team.

 Family Help & Wellness is owned by private equity investors Trinity Hunt Partners who first invested in 2014.

 Family Help grew by taking over defunct facilities from other troubled teen companies.
 The company's founder Dupell was the executive vice president and CFO of Aspen Education from 1999 until 2004.
 Dupell also served as the CEO of Family Help until 2017 when he stepped down following criminal convictions for cocaine use and property damage.

 Dupell's predecessor, Steven Stradley, stepped into the position in 2017.
 He first joined FHW in 2014.
 Before that, he worked for the elder care company, SunWest Management Services, as the VP Risk & Administrative Services from 2002-2011.
 During that time, Sunwest Management was hit with California and Oregon class-action lawsuits, alleging unlawful business practices, false advertising, and Consumer Protection Act violation, and was charged with securities fraud by the federal government.
 Sunwest Management's CEO, Jon Harder, pleaded guilty to fraud and money laundering charges and was sentenced to 15 years in prison, but his sentence was commuted by former president Donald Trump in one of Trump's final official acts as president.
 Stradley has a Business Finance Degree.